-- population estimates for each species in each Commercial Harvest Sub-Region - details of the survey methods used and any changes to the survey method or analysis - quotas calculated as a proportion of population estimate as per the approved Commercial Kangaroo Management Plan (including Special Quotas) - any proposed changes to quotas - any changes to Commercial Harvest Sub-Region or CHMR boundaries or new commercial areas, and justification based on survey results - data showing trends in population/quota/harvest over time - 10.3 If Commonwealth approval is required for quotas set above the rates specified in the plan as part of an adaptive management experiment, such approval is obtained before the additional quota is implemented.
+- population estimates for each species in each Commercial Harvest Sub-Region and details of how estimates were developed (e.g. from model predictions, surveys or static estimates from previous surveys). - details of the survey methods used and any changes to the survey method or analysis - quotas calculated as per the approved Commercial Kangaroo Management Plan (including Special Land Management Quota or High Abundance Quota) - any proposed changes to quotas - data showing trends in population/quota/harvest over time - 15.3 DEW will advise the Commonwealth Government of commercial harvest quotas through the Quota Report for the following calendar year by 30 November. - 15.4 If Commonwealth approval is required for quotas set above the rates specified in the plan as part of an adaptive management experiment, DEW will obtain such approval before the additional quota is implemented.